Barr, Ayrshire

-Barr is a village in the South West of Ayrshire, Scotland, approximately 8 mi from the town of Girvan.
+Barr is a village in South Ayrshire, Scotland, approximately 8 mi from the town of Girvan.
 There are various opinions as to the origins of the name.
 The most likely is the Gaelic bàrr meaning 'a hill-top, a height'.
 It is believed to have been established in the 17th century by smugglers who needed a safe place close to the secluded bays of the Ayrshire coast while having access to the Raiders Road which runs close by.
 Barr has not grown much since that time.
 Currently Barr Village has a population of approximately 110, while the total for the Parish of Barr is in the region of 260.

 Location

 The village is in the Stinchar Valley where the River Stinchar meets the Water of Gregg.
 The meeting point of these two watercourses is known locally as The Pot.
 Local residents and visitors often picnic on the banks of the Stinchar.

 The village can be accessed from three directions.
 Each enters the village along a single track road with passing places.
 The main route is known locally as The Screws because of the twisting nature of the road.
 The Screws pass through the Hadyard Hill Wind Farm which was established by Scottish and Southern Electricity.
 Visitors can walk along the service routes and read about the wind farm at the information point in the car park.